Hardshell Jacket versus Rain Shell

 Although the industry lacks a uniform testing system that would provide comparable results, water resistance can be quantified with the water column test.
 That procedure measures the height of water that can be held vertically in a column over a fabric swatch before the inherent pressure causes the fabric to leak.
 The majority of hardshell jackets tested here have water column ratings of 20,000mm, which far exceeds the pressures found in environmental conditions.
 Hurricane force rain, for example, produces the equivalent pressure of 7,000mm and a fire hose held at 30ft., 11,000mm.
 Thus, all of the shells tested here are functionally waterproof.

 The standard Gore-Tex 3-layer membrane is found in mid-level jackets, hardware, and footwear.
 Garments using this technology are marketed as being "durably waterproof, windproof, and highly breathable."
-In this year's review, we found that most of the jackets using this technology paired it with W.L.
-Gore's new C-knit backer technology (more on that below).
-The only jacket we tested the relies on a simple three-layer construction without the C-knit backer is the Patagonia Triolet, where it is paired with a burly 70 denier face fabric.
+In this year's review, only one jacket uses the simple 3-layer Gore-Tex membrane, The North Face Summit L5 FuseForm GTX.

-The GORE-TEX Pro membrane, formerly Pro Shell and XCR (Extended Comfort Range) before that, is the company's premium product that offers a 35%+ increase in breathability over its standard 3-layer GORE-TEX.
-It also offers the company's best abrasion-resistance-to-weight ratio.
+The Gore-Tex Pro membrane, formerly Pro Shell and XCR (Extended Comfort Range) before that, is the company's premium product that offers a 35%+ increase in breathability over its standard 3-layer Gore-Tex.
+It also provides the company's best abrasion-resistance-to-weight ratio.
 Pro is W.L.
 Gore's most expensive membrane.
 All jackets that feature it have three layers and are designed for professionals, such as athletes and guides, who spend extended periods (weeks to months) outside.
-Both the Pro and Standard 3-layer consist of an outer face fabric, an ePTFE membrane, and a micro grid liner fabric.
+Both the Pro and Standard 3-layer consist of an outer face fabric, an ePTFE membrane, and a microgrid liner fabric.
 The Pro membrane is air permeable, whereas the Standard 3-layer membrane has an ultra-thin polyurethane (PU) layer that is not air permeable.
-GORE-TEX Pro jackets must be paired with face fabrics of at least 40 denier for higher abrasion resistance and longer durability.
-Three of the products we tested feature a GORE-TEX Pro membrane, including the Arc'teryx Alpha FL, the Arc'teryx Beta AR, and The North Face Free Thinker Jacket.

-GORE C-Knit backer technology was new for winter of 2015/16, and was only used on one jacket that we tested that year.
-However, this year we find it used in conjunction with most of the GORE-TEX 3-layer jackets we tested.
+Gore C-Knit backer technology was new for winter of 2015/16 and was only used on one jacket that we tested that year.
+Last year we found it used in conjunction with most of the Gore-Tex 3-layer jackets we tested, although this year it is once again found in only one product in our review.
 C-Knit is not a new type of membrane, but rather a new type of laminate that comprises the inner of the three layers.
 The laminate uses a new "circular knit form" (hence C-Knit) that according to Gore allows layers to be up to 10% lighter and 15% more breathable using less bulky construction.
-The Marmot Cerro Torre, Black Diamond Helio Alpine Shell, Outdoor Research Furio, and Patagonia Refugitive all use this technology as the inside layer of their shell construction.
+The Dynafit Radical uses this backer as its inside layer.

-Active Shell is W.L.
+Gore-Tex Active is W.L.
 Gore's newest, lightest, and most breathable membrane.
 It is an improved, three-layer version of PacLite that is intended for high output activities of shorter duration (weekend backcountry ski trips, fast and light alpine climbs).
-It is not intended to be worn under a 70 lb. pack.
-Active Shell achieves its lower weight and increased breathability through improved construction; the polyurethane layer serves as an adhesive that bonds the inner lining to the membrane, a process that uses less glue than Pro and Performance Shell.
+It is not designed to be worn under a 70 lb. pack.
+Active Shell achieves its lower weight and increased breathability through improved construction; the polyurethane layer serves as an adhesive that bonds the inner lining to the membrane, a process that uses less glue than Gore-Tex Pro.
 Additionally, the Active membrane is thinner than Gore's other membranes, so it weighs less.
-Our treadmill test again failed to quantify that Active Shell is more breathable than Pro, but it is noticeably more mobile and supple, and less crinkly and loud when moving inside the jacket.
-The Outdoor Research Axiom is the only jacket in this year's review to feature a GORE-TEX Active Shell.
+Our stationary bike test was not able to quantify that Active Shell is more breathable than Pro, but anecdotally it sure feels that way, and it is noticeably more mobile and supple, and less crinkly and loud when moving inside the jacket.
+The Outdoor Research Axiom is the only jacket in this year's review to feature a Gore-Tex Active Shell.

 Finally, all W.L.
 Gore membranes have oleophobic properties — they resist body oils, which tend to build up in the neck, shoulders, and hood areas.
 Each type of Gore membrane has the same film and liner and manufacturers choose from different face fabrics.
 In general, higher denier and tighter weaves increase the face fabric's, and thus the jacket's, price.